 Understanding the difference between certificate holder and additional insured status is essential for any business that works with contractors, leases commercial space, or enters into contracts that involve insurance requirements.
 Getting it wrong can leave you exposed to claims you assumed were covered, or cost you contracts when you can't provide the coverage your clients require.

 At SmartInsured, we help Washington businesses navigate additional insured requirements, issue endorsements quickly, and ensure that your COIs accurately reflect your coverage.
-Whether you need to add an additional insured to your policy or verify that you're properly listed on someone else's, contact us today and we'll make sure your coverage matches your contractual obligations.
+Three ways to get started:

 Ready to Get Covered?